 Margot and her son Claude decide to visit her sister Pauline after she announces that she is marrying less-than-impressive Malcolm.
 In short order, the storm the sisters create leaves behind a mess of thrashed relationships and exposed family secrets.

 Jennifer Jason Leigh,

-A story that follows a New York woman (who doesn't really have an apartment), apprentices for a dance company (though she's not really a dancer), and throws herself headlong into her dreams, even as their possibility dwindles.
+A New York woman (who doesn't really have an apartment) apprentices for a dance company (though she's not really a dancer) and throws herself headlong into her dreams, even as the possibility of realizing them dwindles.

 We like Florence: she's considerate, sweet, pretty, and terrific with kids and dogs.
 She's twenty-five, personal assistant to an L.A. family that's off on vacation.
 Her boss's brother comes in from New York City, fresh from a stay at an asylum, to take care of the house.
 He's Roger, a forty-year-old carpenter, gone from L.A. for fifteen years.
 He arrives, doesn't drive, and needs Florence's help, especially with the family's dog.
 He's also connecting with former band-mates - two men and one woman with whom he has a history.
 He over-analyzes, has a short fuse, and doesn't laugh at himself easily.
 As he navigates past and present, he's his own saboteur.
 And what of Florence? is Roger one more responsibility for her or something else?Written by

-A shrink said to me once that I have trouble living in the present, so I linger on the past because I felt like I never really lived it in the first place, you know?
+"A shrink said to me once that I have trouble living in the present, so I linger on the past because I felt like I never really lived it in the first place, you know?"

 22 of 31 people found this review helpful.

 Was this review helpful to you?